 We will, as said, not focus on policies or punditry in favor of anyone, but we feel it’s important for listeners to know who we are and where we might be coming from.
 The goal is unbiased coverage, but since we acknowledge that everyone has some biases, we want you to know where we all stand in general.

 Steen Kirby is a Democratic political consultant and nonpartisan elections analyst with more than a decade of experience in U.S. politics.

 Yesh Ginsburg is a center-right elections analyst who loves numbers.
-He dreams of being a combination of Nate Silver and Dave Wasserman, though he of course knows that isn’t possible.
+He dreams of being a combination of Nate Silver and Dave Wasserman, and views that level of detailed knowledge as a goal worth pursuring.

 Ryan Brune is politically liberal elections hobbyist and mapmaker from Columbus, Ohio.
 His Twitter account is

 Ethan Chen is a self-described Moderate Democrat elections nerd from New Jersey.
 He can be found on Twitter @ECaliburSeven.